 What are ALS Hearings in Georgia?

 An Administrative License Hearing (ALS) is a hearing where the Department of Driver's Services attempts to prevent you from driving until the case has been resolved.
 In Georgia, you have the choice to file an appeal of your licenses suspension or choose to install an ignition interlock device on your automobile.
 If you choose not to do either, then your license will be suspended for 12 months.

 The ALS Process

 The ALS process begins when the arresting officer fills out a document titled DDS Form 1205.
 The officer has to fill out the form if you had a blood alcohol content of .08 percent or more.
-From the date that you were arrested and receive the form, you have 30 business days to request a hearing in order to prevent the automatic suspension of your privilege to drive in Georgia.
+From the date that you were arrested and receive the form, you have 30 days to request a hearing in order to prevent the automatic suspension of your privilege to drive in Georgia.
 This is commonly referred to as the 30 Day Letter.

 At the hearing, a Georgia DUI Attorney can argue that there was not probable cause for the officer to make an arrest or numerous other defenses.
 Another option is that our Attorney could work out an agreement between you and the arresting officer so you are able to keep driving.
 Winning your ALS hearing means that your licenses is saved from being suspended and you can continue to drive.

-Before July 1, 2017, it was known as the 10-day letter because you only had 10 business days to request a hearing but it has now been extended to 30 days.
+Before July 1, 2017, it was known as the 10-day letter because you only had 10 business days to request a hearing but it has now been extended to 30 calendar days.
 Furthermore, you have the decision to request a hearing or install an ignition interlock device on your vehicle to save your driving privileges.

 O.C.G.A. §40-5-67.1(2) sets out the parameters of an ALS hearing